Today’s guest blog post is by ketogenic dietitian Robyn Blackford, RDN, LDN. Thank you for these helpful and timely tips, Robyn!

 - Label everything.
 Be specific and label all bags and bowls of food items.
 It may even be helpful to label the outside with what food it contains and what day and time you plan on serving it.
 This way it is fool proof when other family members are trying to be helpful and helps you to keep everything straight and organized.

 - Check your destination.
-It can be rather helpful for you to look into the hotel you are you have to do what is best for your family.
+It can be helpful to look into both hotels or rental homes in the area.
 A hotel may offer some perks, like a concierge and a chef who are happy to meet the needs of your child’s special diet.
 But, a rental home will have a full kitchen that you can utilize.
 Be sure to find the closest grocery store and see if they carry your favorite items.

 - Travel letter from your Keto Center.
 Many facilities who support the Ketogenic Diet have standard letters that they can provide to families.
 The travel letter should include that your child is on a special medical diet and that it would be helpful to be able to carry in certain items, such as unrestricted amounts of fluids (cream, oil, water, etc) and a cooler.
 These letters can be used for air travel as well as amusement parks and water parks that usually restrict customers from bringing in outside food.